redis-developer/redis-ai-resources/python-recipes/context-engineering/reference-agent/README.md

-# Redis Context Course
+# Redis Context Course - Reference Agent

 A complete reference implementation of a context-aware AI agent for university course recommendations and academic planning.
-This package demonstrates key context engineering concepts using Redis, LangGraph, and OpenAI.
+This package demonstrates production-ready context engineering patterns using Redis, LangGraph, Agent Memory Server, and OpenAI.

+**🎓 Part of the [Context Engineering Course](../notebooks_v2/README.md)** - This reference agent provides reusable components used throughout the course notebooks.

+## Overview

+This package serves two purposes:

+1. **Educational Resource**: Provides production-ready components used in the [Context Engineering Course](../notebooks_v2/README.md)
+2. **Reference Implementation**: Demonstrates best practices for building context-aware AI agents

+The course notebooks use this package as a foundation, importing components like `CourseManager`, `redis_config`, and data models while demonstrating how to build custom agents from scratch.

 ## Features

-- 🧠 **Dual Memory System**: Working memory (task-focused) and long-term memory (cross-session knowledge)
+- 🧠 **Dual Memory System**: Working memory (task-focused) and long-term memory (cross-session knowledge) via Agent Memory Server
-- 🔍 **Semantic Search**: Vector-based course discovery and recommendations
+- 🔍 **Semantic Search**: Vector-based course discovery and recommendations using Redis and RedisVL
 - 🛠️ **Tool Integration**: Extensible tool system for course search and memory management
 - 💬 **Context Awareness**: Maintains student preferences, goals, and conversation history
 - 🎯 **Personalized Recommendations**: AI-powered course suggestions based on student profile
 - 📚 **Course Catalog Management**: Complete system for storing and retrieving course information
+- ⚡ **Production-Ready**: Optimization helpers, token counting, and performance utilities

 ## Installation